-To expand on what we mentioned above, making one's home in another country is a much bigger issue for people who haven't yet naturalized, but who still have a U.S. green card (are "lawful permanent residents").
+Making one's home in another country is a much bigger issue for people who haven't naturalized, but who have a U.S. green card (are "lawful permanent residents").
 They can be found to have "abandoned" their U.S. residence, and thus be refused reentry to the United States.
 (Details can be found in Keeping Your Green Card After You Get It

 With a few exceptions, anyone with U.S. citizenship will retain it for life.
 The exceptions include when one of the following takes place:

 - The person does something that falls under the U.S.'s "loss of nationality" statute.
 This is found at Section 349 of the Immigration and Nationality Act.)
 An important thing to notice about this statute is that it contains some wiggle room: The person who performs the relevant act must do so "with the intention of relinquishing United States nationality" in order to lose citizenship.
 Here's what the statute lists as acts that might result in loss of U.S. nationality:

 - Becoming a naturalized citizen of another country after age 18.
 If you are a citizen of another country by birth rather than naturalization, this won't apply to you.
 (And in any case, there's that "intention" element of the statute; the very reason that many people can become dual citizens of the U.S. and another country.)

 - Joining the military of a foreign state.
-If you enter or serve in the armed forces of a foreign state and either those armed forces are engaged in hostilities against the U.S. or you serve as an officer (commissioned or non-commissioned), you may be found to have relinquished your U.S. citizenship.
+If you enter or serve in the armed forces of a foreign state and either those armed forces are engaged in hostilities against the U.S. or you serve as an officer (commissioned or non-commissioned), you could be found to have relinquished your U.S. citizenship.